pdgilbert/LoRaGPS/README.md

 |  TX  |   8  | BCM 14   |
 |  RX  |  10  | BCM 15   |

-It also has a no name LoRa 915 MHz module with solder points connected to Raspberry Pi header pins as follows.
+It also has a no name RFM95 style LoRa 915 MHz module with solder points connected to Raspberry Pi header pins as follows.

 |  LoRa  |Pi pin| Pi BCM |